Christmas ’08 – Karnes (dt)

 |

-that recent winters have not delivered.
-Bushes and fences strung with lights
+recent winters have not delivered.
+Bushes and fences strung with

-guided us into the house, with the nine foot Christmas tree, with its “old
+lights guided us into the house, with the nine foot Christmas

 scenes and music added background spirit.

-work Christmas preparations around the other facets of our lives, the economy
+Christmas preparations around the other facets of our lives, the

-Mike’s pricing of cars, clearing snow, how much we love winter (or not),
+cars, clearing snow, how much we love winter (or not), family

 vegetable bowl.

-risqué and morally upright cards, while most of us reassured her that being 50,
+upright cards, while most of us reassured her that being 50, or

-or older, was not something to fear.
-(It was less than five months previous that
+older, was not something to fear.
+(It was less than five months

-the grand 49½ party roared through Pine Meadow Lane.)
+previous that the grand 49½ party roared through Pine Meadow

 In between all of this were a tumble of innuendos, and ....